 Les Corts is home to Barcelona Football Club’s main stadium and features easy access to the hills and countryside at the edge of the city.
-There are some large shopping centres, including L’Illa, and smaller shopping malls, plus some exclusive boutique and designer stores.
+There are some large shopping centers, including L’Illa, and smaller shopping malls, plus some exclusive boutique and designer stores.

-It is primarily residential with a mix of apartment blocks, townhouses and houses with gardens.
+It is primarily residential with a mix of apartment blocks, townhouses, and houses with gardens.
 Rent is typically €1,000–2,000 per month for apartments, and upward of €2,500 for larger properties and attractive locations.
 There are extensive bus and metro routes.
 Cycling and walking are also popular, as is driving since dedicated parking is more common than in other areas.

 Sarria and Sant Gervasi: for calm and quiet